Participants and Focus

 12 July 2017.

 Showcases – live presentations of research prototypes and products.
 Showcase abstracts will be reviewed by the PC chairs and, if accepted, published in the online proceedings of the conference.
-Showcase abstracts (up to 2 pages, using the template) must be written in English and submitted directly to email@example.com by 15 November 2017.
+Showcase abstracts (up to 2 pages, using the template) must be written in English and submitted directly to firstname.lastname@example.org by 15 November 2017.
+Besides an introduction to the topic and project presented, showcase submissions must also include a description of the live presentation, including hardware and software used, space requirements, as well as information on what conference attendees will be able to see and try out during the demo session.

 The best accepted full and work-in-progress papers will be invited to submit an extended version to the Journal of Location Based Services by Taylor & Francis.